 “My research broadly focuses on the development and cross-cultural variation in how we come to hold our beliefs and what factors influence such beliefs.
 Currently, I am investigating how children revise their held beliefs depending on the epistemic and social motivations for doing so.
 Additionally, I am examining how perceptions of control over another’s belief or action relate to corresponding judgments of responsibility.
 I frequently think about these topics amongst various other things while hiking, adventuring with my German Shepherd, and watching films and sports.
 I originally grew up in the rural farmlands of Michigan.”

 “How do human and nonhuman animals make adaptive decisions in uncertain environments?
 During my PhD in Psychology at the Max Planck Institute for Human Development in Berlin (together with Ralph Hertwig, Esther Herrmann and Jan Engelmann), I am investigating chimpanzees’ risk preferences and exploration strategies in a comparative framework.
 My aim is to contribute an evolutionary perspective to the study of ecological rationality.
-Behavioral research has increasingly fascinated me since I started studying collaboration in human children and friendship in chimpanzees during my Bachelor and Master thesis at the Max Planck Institute for Evolutionary Anthropology in Leipzig.
+Behavioral research has increasingly fascinated me as well as research on how to improve the indoor air quality since I started studying collaboration in human children and friendship in chimpanzees during my Bachelor and Master thesis at the Max Planck Institute for Evolutionary Anthropology in Leipzig.
 Further to Psychology I studied Graphic Design at the Academy of Fine Arts Leipzig.
 In a broader perspective, I am interested in how science and art tackle fundamental questions with complementary approaches.”

 “I am an evolutionary anthropologist interested in how differing cultural & ecological environments shape the developing mind.
 Most of my work focuses on decision-making and the ontogeny of preferences across societies.
 My primary fieldwork takes place among the Shuar, an indigenous forager-horticulturalist group living in Amazonian Ecuador.
 I received my PhD at Yale University in Biological Anthropology, and am currently a postdoctoral researcher in the Boston College Department of Psychology.
 If you ever need to buy me a gift, anything with a cat on it will do nicely.”